giannilmbd/dynare/doc/manual/source/the-configuration-file.rst

         the others (e.g. ``n1(2) n2(1) n3(3)`` means that ``n1`` is
         two times more powerful than ``n2`` whereas ``n3`` is three times more powerful than ``n2``).
-Each node is separated by at least one space and the weights are in parenthesis with no spaces separating them from their node.
+Each node is separated by at least one space and the weights are in parentheses with no spaces separating them from their node.

     *Example*